serverless/blog/posts/announcing-first-cohort-serverless-champions-2017.md

 And some of you?
 Blow our freaking minds with your unrelenting commitment to the future of computing.

 It was on a day not so long ago, as we were sweeping our mind-fragments off the floor for the dozenth time, in awe at your majesty, that we realized what we had to do.
-"These people deserve some recognition!" we said.
-Just like that. *These people deserve some recognition.*
+"These people deserve an award!" we said.
+Just like that. *These people deserve an award.*

 So we made one.
 Today, serverless community, we are so, SO proud to announce: The **Serverless Champions** program.